cartographer-project/cartographer_ros/README.md

 ## Installation

-On Ubuntu 14.04 (Trusty) with ROS Indigo installed:
+Installation has been tested on Ubuntu 14.04 (Trusty) with ROS Indigo.
+There are multiple options for building cartographer_ros as part of a ROS workspace.
+Two common use cases are described below.

+These dependencies always have to be installed:

     # Install the required libraries that are available as debs
     sudo apt-get install \